min2ha/ukwa-site/content/target/54283/index.en.md

   "subject": "UK General Election 2017"
 }

-# What charities need to consider when campaigning or engaging in political activity.
-Also includes guidance about Elections and Referendums.

 What charities need to consider when campaigning or engaging in political activity.
 Also includes guidance about Elections and Referendums.